Peanut Butter Ritz Cookies

 - 100 round buttery salted crackers such as Ritz

-- 1-1/2 c. creamy peanut butter
+- 1 ½ cup creamy peanut butter

-- 24 oz. chocolate/white almond bark
+- 24 ounces chocolate almond bark

 Instructions

-- Place about a 1/2 – 1 tablespoon of peanut butter on a cracker and spread out depending on the ratio of peanut butter to crack and chocolate you desire.
+- Place about a 1/2 – 1 Tablespoon of peanut butter on a cracker and spread out depending on the ratio of peanut butter to crack and chocolate you desire.

 - Top with another cracker.
 Repeat process until all crackers are gone.